envato/create-react-icon/README.md

 [![Downloads][downloads-image]][downloads-url]
 [![js-standard-style][standard-image]][standard-url]

-Convert one or multiple svg files into React component, inspired by [react-icons](https://github.com/gorangajic/react-icons) project.
+Convert one or multiple svg files into inline-svg React component, inspired by [react-icons](https://github.com/gorangajic/react-icons) project.

+If you are wondering what the benefit is to use inline svg in React component, please check this post [Creating an SVG Icon System with React](https://css-tricks.com/creating-svg-icon-system-react/).

 ## Installation